mcuntz/dfvue/README.rst

 has to do, for example, ``sudo apt install python3-tk`` on Linux or ``brew install python3 python-tk`` on macOS with Homebrew_.

-We also provide standalone applications for Windows and macOS that come with everything needed to run ``dfvue`` including Python:
+We also provide standalone applications for macOS that come with everything needed to run ``dfvue`` including Python:

-  - `dfvue 6.2 Windows`_
   - `dfvue 6.2 CTk Intel`_ and `dfvue 6.2 CTk ARM`_ for Intel and ARM
     processors, resp., for macOS 15 [Sequoia] using CustomTkinter_
   - `dfvue 6.2 Intel`_ and `dfvue 6.2 ARM`_ for in Aqua look